 Similarly, there is an AGENTALIVE Check for Virtual Cluster Servers.
 If a Virtual Cluster Server is no longer discovered on any Physical Server, no Checks can be performed for applications hosted by this Virtual Cluster Server, so their status is considered Unknown.
 In addition, the AGENTALIVE Check indicates at Warning level if the Virtual Cluster Server has switched from one Physical Server to another.

 At the SAP Instance layer, the RFCConnect (ABAP and ABAP+Java) and the J2EECONNECT (Java) Checks play a special role: they verify if the Avantra Agent is able to connect to the SAP Instance.
 If these Checks fail, the SAP Instance is probably blocked or down.
 Consequently, no other SAP Instance-specific Checks can be performed, the results of these checks are considered Unknown.
-In case the RFCConnect or J2EECONNECT Check fails for a SAP Instance identified as the “central” SAP Instance, and if no other SAP Instance can play the “central” role, then no (Database-independent) SAP System Check can be performed and results of these Checks are considered Unknown.
+In case the RFCConnect or J2EECONNECT Check fails for an SAP Instance identified as the “central” SAP Instance, and if no other SAP Instance can play the “central” role, then no (Database-independent) SAP System Check can be performed and results of these Checks are considered Unknown.

-At the Database layer there is the DBCONNECT Check.
+At the Database layer, there is the DBCONNECT Check.
 It verifies if the Avantra Agent is able to connect to the Database.
 If this Check fails, no other Database (and Database-dependent SAP System) Checks can be performed.
 Hence the results of these Checks are considered Unknown.

-The most important Check for a SAP System is the SystemAlive Check.
+The most important Check for an SAP System is the SystemAlive Check.
 It is a built-in Composite Check evaluating all the different connect checks for all SAP Instances comprising an SAP System, including the DBCONNECT.
 In other words, as long as the SystemAlive is Ok, your SAP System is operable, even if one or the other SAP Instance is down.
 But if it is not Ok, your SAP System is in really bad shape.